danger-academy/unit-4-game/README.md

 Didn't yet get the chance to include audio, would like a brief custom theme for each character, and some action sounds.

 Also wanted to set up custom backgrounds to load depending on the opponent selected, and on win/loss.

+Gah, looks terrible on phone/small viewer, need to correct footer (not absolute?).